telerik/blazor-docs/knowledge-base/textarea-indicate-when-maxlength-is-reached.md

 ## Solution

 The `MaxLength` parameter of the TextArea maps to the `maxlength` attribute of the HTML `<textarea>` element.
-Its purpose is to prevent the user from typing if they reached the specified maximum allowed characters count.
-It does not provide visual indication out of the box.
+Its purpose is to prevent the user from typing beyond the specified maximum character count.
+It does not provide a visual indication out of the box.

 To notify the user that they have reached the `MaxLength` value: